NOLTM4K/slush/README.md

 Slush is a custom shell designed to enhance understanding of operating system processes and shell interaction.
 It allows users to execute commands and manage processes directly, providing a hands-on approach to learning the fundamentals of process management and shell functionalities.

 ## Demo
-Include a demo video of Slush in action here.
-Example:
 ![Slush Demo](out.gif)

 ## Project Background